 The CBSA Assessment and Revenue Management (CARM) program is transforming how goods are imported into Canada.
-If you’re an importer, understanding CARM Canada Customs is no longer optional — it’s essential.
+If you're an importer, understanding CARM Canada Customs is no longer optional — it's essential.
 In this guide, we break down what CARM is, what steps importers must take, and the key changes introduced since 2025.
+For full details on setup and broker delegation, see our CARM Registration page.

 CARM (CBSA Assessment and Revenue Management) is a digital initiative by the Canada Border Services Agency (CBSA).
 It's designed to streamline import accounting, improve compliance, and give businesses direct access to their import and tax data through a self-service portal.